How To Prepare for the Arizona Monsoon Season and Haboobs

 The Arizona monsoon season officially runs from June 15th until September 30th.
 In the northern region of Arizona, the monsoonal moisture doesn’t reach the area until the first week of July.
 Many seasonal factors occur in spring and summer, which will have a bearing on when the monsoon season exactly begins each year.

 Monsoons are triggered when the sun heats the Pacific Ocean and land at different rates.
 The land heats at a faster rate than the ocean.
 This creates a low-pressure system as the hot air rises.
-The winds are forced to shift and fill the vacuum that is formed, which gives birth to the Arizona monsoon.
+The winds are forced to shift and fill the vacuum that is formed, which gives birth to the Arizona monsoon and microbursts.

 Connect with the Arizona Weather Force for predictions and more information about Arizona monsoon season.